 Students are exposed to entrepreneur mentors and have the opportunity to visit successful entrepreneurs at their place of business.
-E-Scholars gain the knowledge to develop their own theoretical proposal for a new business venture.
+Entrepreneur Scholars gain the knowledge to develop their own theoretical proposal for a new business venture.
 They will also have the chance to do some international traveling to learn from successful entrepreneurs first hand.

 Using money from an endowment established a few years ago by Donald McNeely, former CEO of industrial real estate firm Space Center Inc. in St. Paul, The College of Saint Benedict and Saint John's University (CSB/SJU) in Collegeville have created the Donald McNeely Center for Entrepreneurship.

 "Part of the center's role is to bring resources on campus, to bring alumni back, find internship [opportunities] and site visit [opportunities] so students can see and experience what an entrepreneurial environment is really like," said Barreiro, executive director of the center.
 "There's a wonderful pool of people who have already been generous with their time and willingness to be available to do whatever is important to help this center and help the students at St. John's and St. Ben's move into this arena."
 The Center will also provide training and coaching to alums or community leaders starting businesses or nonprofits.